Finland investigating racist commentaries shared on Facebook by police officers

 - Finland: Helsinki Police say they are dismantling Romani encampments almost daily

 - Emergency accommodations for Eastern European Roma closed in Finland

-- Finnish NSFAP, modeled on Hitler's NSDAP, tries to register as a political party
+- Finnish NSFAP, modeled on party of Hitler, tries to register as a political party

 - Satirical TV programme sparks controversy among Finnish Roma

 - Romani actor to appear in latest installment of antigypsyist Czech film series made by former 'special school' teacher